Intermittent fasting by age chart — explained by Simple

 Intermittent fasting is an approach to eating that involves daily or weekly fasts (periods of time when you don’t eat) and has been linked to benefits like weight loss, supporting our immune function, reducing inflammation, and even supporting gut health.[1,2,3,4]

-You may have heard that you can determine your best intermittent fasting protocol by using your age.
+You may have heard that you can determine your best intermittent fasting schedule by using your age.
 For instance, maybe it’s the case that 14-hour fasts work better for 30-somethings, whereas those who are 50+ would be better off doing 16:8.

 Intermittent fasting by age

-At SIMPLE, we like to keep things real and honest.
+At Simple, we like to keep things real and honest.
 So here’s the deal:

-there’s no scientific evidence to say what difference, if any, age makes to the effectiveness of fasting.
+There’s no scientific evidence to say what difference, if any, age makes to the effectiveness of fasting.

 Research on intermittent fasting has been carried out on all ages (yes, even centurions!), so it’s hard to say which schedule fits who best.
 What research does say, though, is that all sorts of fasting schedules are generally safe and effective for adults of all ages, so long as those adults are safe to fast.

-As the science isn’t there, we spoke to our expert team — who’ve worked with many fasters in both a clinical and research setting — to learn their firsthand experiences of which intermittent fasting plans worked better for different age groups and why.
+As the science isn’t there, we spoke to our expert team — who’ve worked with many fasters in both a clinical and research setting — to learn their firsthand experiences of which intermittent fasting schedule worked better for different age groups and why.

 From their insights, we’ve put together some practical ideas about what to consider when choosing an intermittent fasting schedule according to your age.